mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 - Video Depth:
 The video Rotate is configured with the following combination of options:
 8 bit /16 bit /Auto
-Try different video depth if you have glitches with current game, but leave it in auto.
+Try different video depth if you have glitches with current game.

 - Video Sync:
 Normal: Single buffer and dirty buffer is used.